chef/chef-web-docs/includes_ctl_chef_server/includes_ctl_chef_server_server_admin_grant_user.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-The ``grant-server-admin-permissions`` subcommand is used to add a user to the |webui group server_admins| group.
+The ``grant-server-admin-permissions`` subcommand is used to add a user to the ``server-admins`` group.
 Run the command once per user added.

 This subcommand has the following syntax: